Ramphoryncus/Henry-Taylor-2206046-Technical-Art-Development-Commentary/README.md

 Animation Blueprint Event Graph https://blueprintue.com/blueprint/15wpgxa2/

-For the ball lightning projectile (figure 7) I had to use an Actor Has Tag node which was assigned to the pillars and then a cast BP_Pillar with an event dispatcher for Activate Pillars which was then also passed to the gyroscopic portal, so when all of the pillars are activated, the portal stops rotating the centre sphere disappears and in Niagara portal appears.
-I also got quite an impressive complex material from the CGHOW YouTube channel (cited in the bibliography) using a noise map twice layering one on top of the other moving it with an absolute world location multiplied by time plus many other add-in supply nodes with a Fresnel fade for the glowing effect, all very nice.
+For the ball lightning projectile (figure 7) I had to use an Actor Has Tag node which was assigned to the pillars and then a Cast To BP_Pillar with an event dispatcher for Activate Pillars which was then also passed to the gyroscopic portal, so when all of the pillars are activated, the portal stops rotating the centre sphere disappears and a Niagara portal appears.
+I also got quite an impressive complex material from the CGHOW YouTube channel (cited in the bibliography) using a noise map twice layering one on top of the other moving it with an absolute world location multiplied by time plus many other add and multiply nodes with a Fresnel fade for the glowing effect, all very nice.

 <img width="427" height="424" alt="BallLightning" src="https://github.com/user-attachments/assets/f955d9ad-b7db-456a-bfa8-ac23aa1ee071" />